-Mr. Sprague was originally appointed to the board in 2008 to represent Division 5, where he has resided since 1993 with his wife of 37 years.
+Mr. Meyers was appointed to the board in 2021 to represent Division 5, where he has resided since 1993 with his wife of 37 years.
 He currently serves on OMWD’s Safety, Ad Hoc Conservation, and Ad Hoc Facilities committees.

 Term of Office: 2018-2022

 Mr. Topolovac serves as the representative of Division 1 on the board, and is a member of OMWD’s Safety, Ad Hoc Facilities, Ad Hoc Cybersecurity, and Ad Hoc Public Policy committee.
 He served for 2½ years as OMWD’s representative to the San Diego County Water Authority and was Past Chair of the Authority’s Legislative, Conservation, and Outreach Committee as well as a member of its Administrative and Finance Committee.